netizenorg/netnet.studio/docs/contributors/widgets.md

 ## <a id="code-gen"></a> Creating a Code Generator Widget (Custom)

 The widget system provides some extra methods intended to make the creation of code generator widgets a little easier.
 A code generator widget is a custom widget designed for generating snippets of code to be injected into netnet's editor with the help of a GUI.
-A good example would be the [ColorWidget.js]()
+A good example would be the [ColorWidget.js](https://github.com/netizenorg/netnet.studio/tree/main/www/widgets/color-widget)

-Like any other widget it begins with creating a new file for your custom widget in the www/js/widgets directory:
+Like any other widget it begins with creating a new file for your custom widget in the www/js/widgets directory.
+Let's create a font size generator widget in this example.

 ```
-// FontSizeGenerator.js
+// font-size-generator/index.js
 class FontSizeGenerator extends Widget {
   constructor (opts) {
     super(opts)